Robomarti/Tietokantasovellus/README.md

 - Users can create accounts and log in.

-- Users can add their own recipes, edit their recipes and like other peoples recipes.
+- Users can add their own recipes, edit their own recipes and like other users' recipes.

 - The recipes include the name of the publisher and the amount of likes.